 When it comes to reviews, the truth is that some people will love a product, some will hate it and some will think it´s just ok.
 You may have your favourite influencer who loves a product, but are they the same age as you?
 Do they have the same skin type as you?
 Read reviews by the Deciem Addicts, the people who have bought, tried and tested.
 You may even find someone with similar skin to yours.
 The Ordinary Reviews.

 Keep it Simple

 Why Start Slowly?

-If you use 3 products for the very first time and your skin has a bit of a reaction, how will you know which product caused it?
+If you use 3 products for the very first time and your skin has a reaction, how will you know which product caused it?
 That’s why it´s recommended that you introduce one product at a time.

 Deciem recommends patch testing in case of allergic reactions.
 We have received a few posts in the Facebook Group from members who have unfortunately had reactions to some of these products as you can with any brand.
 The majority of people don´t patch test, but you have been warned!

 The Ordinary Regimen Page

 If you read one page, please make sure you read the Deciem Regimen Page.
-It´s so important to know which products conflict, which products should only be used in the evening, and how to layer.
+It´s so important to know which products conflict, which products should only be used in the evening and how to layer.
 It´s also important to read the product pages before using them.
 They explain how to use the product and if a product is nut-free, vegan, oil-free, water-free, silicone-free, gluten and cruelty-free.